Structure Formation in the Effective Field Theory of Holographic Dark Energy: Minimally holographic dark energy models

 \subsection{Non-propagating model}

 The easiest way to eliminate the scalar degree of freedom is by adding a constraint which does not depend on the momentum of the metric,

 with

-For simplicity, we choose $C_R = \sqrt{h} R$ \footnote{In general relativity, the Schwarzschild metric can be rewritten in terms of the Gullstrand–Painlevé metric, where the spatial part of the metric is flat and we also have R=0.}, where $R$ is the 3-dimensional Ricci scalar.
+For simplicity, we choose $C_R = \sqrt{h} R$, where $R$ is the 3-dimensional Ricci scalar.
 However, as long as the constraint does not depend on the momentum and vanishes identically on the FLRW background the specific choice of the constraint does not impact the scalar part up to the linear order in perturbation theory.
 The conservation of the primary constraint $C_R$ enforces a secondary constraint

 where $\tilde R_{ij} = R_{ij} - R\, h_{ij}/3$ is the traceless component and similar for $\tilde \pi^{ij}$.
 Note, that both of these constraints are identities on the flat FLRW background and, therefore, the dynamics at the background remain unchanged \footnote{Note, that if we consider constraints like $C_R = \sqrt{h} R^2$ the constraint would be trivially fulfilled up to the linear level for a flat spatial background.
 Therefore, due to the missing constraint the scalar degree of freedom from the holographic dark energy would still be present at the linear level leading to an inconsistent perturbation theory.}.
 This is similar to the approach in \cite{DeFelice:2015hla,DeFelice:2015moy,Aoki:2020ila} where the imposed constraints at the FLRW background either vanish or are equivalent to the Bianchi identity.